heisenberg-88/setOnclickListner_mynotes/README.md

    without using XML with android:onClick="Test_function()" we can use setOnClickListener,
-   Create a java class file in android project java folder
+   Create a java class file exampleClickListener.java in android project java folder

     ...
     ...